 Participants plant a vibrant spring garden using the square foot method, focusing on fast-growing plants like spinach, radishes, kale, lettuce, and peas, all ready for harvest before their summer break.
 Participants learn to make a delicious, spring smoothie or salad featuring the fresh greens they’ve grown.

 Participants take a guided tour through their garden space and discover how what we consider “weeds” can be used as food and medicines.
 Students also learn how to create a nutritious tea or salad using dandelion flowers, leaves, and roots.

 Planting in early summer allows for a return to school bounty.
 Participants discover what thrives in summer & plant a variety of summer crops including: pumpkins, cucumbers, squashes, carrots.
 We will also provide some tips on how to maintain the garden throughout the hot summer months.
 Participants also learn about staying hydrated when playing (or gardening) in the hot sun & prepare & enjoy a tasty, hydrating drink.

-- Create clear garden goals
+- Creating clear garden goals and seasonal plans.

 - Comprehensive training in gardening techniques: from starting seedlings to harvesting.

 - Learning to prepare nutritious, no-cook seasonal snacks with provided recipes and shopping lists.

 - Guidance on hosting school garden markets for fundraising.